-Pump or manually express—until you feel as if your breast milk decelerates to a slow drip.
+Pump or manually express— You can do this until you feel as if your breast milk decelerates to a slow drip.
 Then attempt to offer your baby your nipple.
 (Picture yourself pouring a big cup of milk into your own mouth all at one time—wouldn’t you have difficulty?)
 By getting your overactive letdown under control, both you and your baby will have a more satisfying nursing experience!

 Change body position.
 Experiment with changing the way you place your body while breastfeeding to see if it reduces the strong letdown response—and lessens the baby’s choking problems.
 La Leche League suggests nursing while lying on your side to help alleviate overactive letdown.

 Don’t switch sides too soon.
 It’s great to offer your baby both breasts at each feeding, but changing sides too quickly could interfere with your baby getting enough hindmilk.
 Empty each breast completely to prevent a foremilk-hindmilk imbalance.
 (If this occurs, you may have a great milk supply, but your baby probably will gain weight too slowly.)
 Your child could be getting too much of the thinner foremilk, which can lead to spitting up or choking after nursing.

 Check with your pediatrician or local hospital to find lactation consultants and breastfeeding support groups in your area.